igocreate/igo/docs/guide/models.md

 ### CLI

-The Igo CLI provides convenient functions to deal with the database migrations.
+The Igo.js CLI provides convenient functions to deal with the database migrations.

 ```sh
 # run migrations